-Leslie Hatfield serves as senior editor at GRACE, where she leads the communication department as well as the blog, Ecocentric.
-Leslie has also contributed to Alternet, The Huffington Post, Edible Chesapeake and The Ethicurean, and served as lead author of the publication Cultivating the Web: High Tech Tools for the Sustainable Food Movement.
-Originally from Washington State, Leslie earned her BA from The Evergreen State College in Olympia, and an MA in Public Communication from American University in Washington, DC.
+As communications director at GRACE, Leslie Hatfield oversees the foundation's external messaging and works with journalists and bloggers to get more stories about sustainability into the news.
+Leslie has contributed to The Huffington Post, EcoWatch, Alternet, Edible Hudson Valley, Acres USA and others, and served as lead author of the publication Cultivating the Web: High Tech Tools for the Sustainable Food Movement.
+Leslie earned her BA from The Evergreen State College, and her MA in Public Communication from American University.
+Every few years, she teaches a masters level food policy elective at The Evergreen State College.
+Leslie loves to travel but hates her carbon footprint.

 Maybe February should be "Child Labor Month."
 With almost 60 million pounds of chocolate produced for Valentine's Day alone, and a great portion of that produced using child labor, you may want to step away from the chocolate display at your local drugstore and seek out some Fair Trade chocolate.